 There are many published reporter series.
 Separate sets of reporters exist for the United States Supreme Court, for various federal courts, and for state courts.
-A number of different publishers are involved in producing print reporters; however, for more than a century the publishing of American court cases has been dominated by one company - West Publishing, now known as the West Group.
+A number of different publishers are involved in producing print reporters; however, for more than a century the publishing of American court cases has been dominated by one company, West Publishing, now known as Thomson West, a part of Thomson Reuters.

 Most reporters only publish appellate court cases.
 This is because at the state level, trial court cases are for the most part not reported.
 Selected federal trial court cases are reported in the Federal Supplement.
 For particularly important unreported trial court cases, check newspapers or perhaps subject-specialized reporters from the time of the decision.
 Materials in court files are generally available to the public.
 Exceptions include juvenile court records, which are closed in most jurisdictions, and cases in which the trial judge has ordered the record sealed.
 To find out what materials are available, contact the clerk of the court in which the trial was held.
 The library has directories to help in locating contact information.